microsoft/botframework-cli/packages/cli/README.md

 ## `bf qnamaker:replace:alterations`

-Replaces word alterations (synonyms) for the KB with the give records.
+Replaces word alterations (synonyms) for the KB with the given records.

 ```
 USAGE